18:20

 So my next one will be about spinal health and how to keep a healthy spine by using the breath and gentle movements in that.

-Now we're just going to close the space.
+Then we're just gonna close the space.

-So just coming back into your own body,
+So just coming back into your own body.

-Feeling the support of the ground holding you,
+Feeling the support of the ground holding you.

-Asking that we be placed in the most optimal energetic sphere for integration of the information and the energies that were received and exchanged here today.
+For integration of the information and the energies that were received and exchanged here today.

-The space is now closed.
+So the space is now closed.

 We give thanks to life,

-To our guides,
+To all our guides,

 To ourselves,